HumanDynamics/openbadge-server/API.md

 <a name="postmeeting"></a>
 ###POST /:projectID/meetings

-Add chunks to a meeting
+Add chunks to a meeting.
+Will return with a `status: mismatch` if the logs are not properly serial.

 **Headers Passed**